oneeve8/kobble-data/content/feamber.md

 What is consciousness...?

-Bear with me...

-Ok, We live in a Temporal Realm.
+I thinklive in a Temporal Realm.

 We are just here temporarily.